-Michael Andlauer has approximately 38 years of experience in the Canadian transportation industry, which began when he was a university student working part-time at Day and Ross Transport.
-He founded ATS Andlauer Transportation Services Inc. in 1991 (now operating as ATS Healthcare) and ALS in 1994 (now operating as Accuristix).
-Mr. Andlauer is also the Founder of Bulldog Capital Partners Inc., a Toronto-based merchant bank focused on private equity investments and advisory services for growth oriented businesses and serves as the President and Chief Executive Officer of AMG, a company he founded in 1994 to manage and operate transportation and logistics companies in Canada that are focused in the healthcare sector.
-AHG was formed as a subsidiary of AMG in 2019 to bring several specialized healthcare supply chain companies together under one entity.
-Following the initial public offering, AMG will continue to hold a controlling interest in AHG.
+Mr. Andlauer has more than 35 years of experience in the Canadian transportation industry.
+He founded ATS Andlauer Transportation Services (now ATS Healthcare) in 1991 and Associated Logistics Solutions (now Accuristix) in 1994.
+Michael is also the founder of Bulldog Capital Partners, a Toronto-based merchant bank focused on private equity investments and advisory services for growth oriented businesses.
+He serves as the President and Chief Executive Officer of AMG, a company he founded in 1994 to manage and operate transportation and logistics companies in Canada that are focused in the healthcare sector.
+In 2019, Andlauer Healthcare Group was formed as a subsidiary of AMG to bring several specialized healthcare supply chain companies together under one brand.